Big-Life-Lab/PHES-ODM-sharing/README.md

    rows based on row values.
 The full rule will require the `key` and `operator` columns to be fully specified.
 3. `group`: This defines activities for a rule that groups or combines rules together for execution.
-The full rule will require the `key` and `operator` columns to be fully specified.
+The full rule will require the `operator` column to be fully specified.
 4. `share`: This defines a rule that specifies the `organizationID` or `contactID` with which an output will be shared, as well as the rules to apply to generate the specific output data.
 The full rule will require the